- JWST Cycle 1 Proposal Opportunities

 - Q4 Field Point 1 corresponds to shutter q4d615s196

 - Q4 Field Point 2 corresponds to shutter q4d533s244

 The MOS Custom Configuration Process article describes the process for extended sources.

 Note that shutters open on sources will be designated as source shutters, and others are interpreted as background shutters (for Data Management System (DMS) pipeline calibration).
 There is currently no mechanism in APT for a user to specify a shutter without a source as a source shutter for DMS purposes (for extended sources, e.g.).
 Custom MSA configurations planned without the use of a Catalog will currently fail to be processed correctly.
-A fix is expected in APT 27.1 or later.
+A fix is expected in APT 27.2.

 APT files themselves can be shared; this is the best way to share plans and configuration details.
 At the bottom of this article is a tip for saving the target info from a plan to a table that can be exported and examined outside of APT.
 This format is more accessible and useful for tracking observed target information.

 Continuing with the Manual Editor window features - three tabs are located at the bottom of the window: Pointing, Parameters, and Collapsed.

 Under the Pointing tab (Figure 5) it is possible to give a name to the configuration, and specify appropriate pointing equatorial coordinates.
 Base Pointing RA and Dec values are required before the MSA configuration can be saved.
 If other MSA configurations have already been designed, their Pointing and Configuration will be available from the pull-down menus Copy Existing Pointing and Copy Existing Configuration.
 If the Base Pointing coordinates are within the Catalog area, the source positions from the Catalog will appear in the shutter view.